-- 3. Align the dowel holes in the Front End Plate with the Cylinder Dowels in the Cylinder and, using a plastic hammer, tap the Front End Plate into place against the Gasket. - 4.
-Using a sleeve that contacts only the inner ring of the Bearing, press the Front Rotor Bearing (8A) onto rotor shaft until it seats in the bearing recess in the Front End Plate. - 5.
+- Align the dowel holes in the Front End Plate with the Cylinder Dowels in the Cylinder and, using a plastic hammer, tap the Front End Plate into place against the Gasket. - 4.
+Using a sleeve that contacts only the inner ring of the Bearing, press the Front Rotor Bearing (6A) onto rotor shaft until it seats in the bearing recess in the Front End Plate. - 5.
 Rotate the Rotor by hand.
 It should rotate freely with no binding or rubbing against the Cylinder.
 If the Rotor rubs or binds, tap the top edge of the Front End Plate with a plastic hammer in the area midway between the inlet and outlet ports.
 Tap the End Plate gently.
 The Rotor needs only .0015" clearance from the top of the Cylinder.
 If the Rotor continues to rub, it may be contacting the Rear End Plate due to pressing on the Front Rotor Bearing.
 Remove the Rear End Cap and lightly tap the end of the rotor hub with a plastic hammer.
 The Rotor needs about .002" clearance between the rotor body and each End Plate. - 6.
-When the Rotor turns freely, install the Front End Plate Cap Screws (15).
-Tighten them to 8 to 10 ft-lb (10.8 to 13.5 Nm). - Moisten the lip of a new Rotor Shaft Seal (9) with O-ring lubricant, and press the Seal, lip side first, into the Front End Plate until the trailing face of the Seal is flush with the face of the End Plate.
+When the Rotor turns freely, install the Front End Plate Cap Screws (13).
+Tighten them to 8 to 10 ft-lb (10.8 to 13.5 Nm). - 7.
+Moisten the lip of a new O-Ring (16) and slip onto groove on Shield (15).
+Press Seal (7) into Shield (15) to bottom of recess. - 8.
+Moisten the lip of a new Rotor Shaft Seal (9) and and O-Ring (16) with O-Ring lubricant and press the Shield into the Front End Plate. - 9.
+Install the Shield Screws.
+Tighten to 8 to 10 ft-lb (10.8 to 13.5Nm).